 Coaches, analysts and sports scientists are always striving to quantify the performance of their athletes, but vast quantities of information can make it easy to get lost in an avalanche of data without unearthing the most powerful insights.

-Measuring Athlete Work
+Measuring Athlete Workload

-Developed in conjunction with the Australian Institute of Sport (AIS), PlayerLoad measures work performed independent of distance, however well correlated they may be.
+Developed in conjunction with the Australian Institute of Sport (AIS), PlayerLoad measures workload performed independent of distance, however well correlated they may be.
 This leaves you with a single number – obtainable indoors and outdoors – that provides an objective view of an athlete’s workload at any given time.

 Additionally, by using PlayerLoad 2D, it is possible to omit the vertical accelerometer from the calculation to enable accurate quantification of athletes covering short distances, or whose sport demands they play in tight areas (e.g. badminton).
-It is also a great measure of work performed in small sided games within team sports.
+It is also a great measure of workload performed in small sided games within team sports.

 Context & Validity

 Distance and speed metrics are interesting with the appropriate context, but without that context they can be limiting as they don’t capture movement and impact.
-Giving a more complete picture of the work an athlete gets through, PlayerLoad enables you to personalise and periodise individual athlete loads.
+Giving a more complete picture of the workload an athlete gets through, PlayerLoad enables you to personalise and periodise individual athlete loads.

-If a coach is seeking a quick summary of an athlete’s work, then PlayerLoad is able to provide that.
+If a coach is seeking a quick summary of an athlete’s workload, then PlayerLoad is able to provide that.
 The metric can also be used to inform far more detailed analysis, with analysts being able to take the number, integrate it with other metrics, and devise their own custom parameters for deeper investigation.

 For example, PlayerLoad (PL) represented per unit distance covered or time worked is an excellent indicator of movement efficiency.
 More efficient athletes expose themselves to less PL/min than less efficient ones.
 Monitoring players over time, variations in this metric are reflective of alterations in movement efficiency, or within a session of intensity of different drills.